Allied Health Sciences programs prepare you for licensure and employment right after graduation

-The number of students admitted to each program at any one time is limited and the academic requirements necessary for admission also vary with each program.
-Admission, therefore, is very competitive, and preference is always given to those who exceed the minimum qualifications set forth for each program.
+The number of students admitted to each program is limited.
+The academic requirements needed for admission to each program vary.
+Preference is given to students who exceed the minimum requirements for each program.

 Program and Course Information